GoKeRjee/projet2A/README.md

-# README - English Translation
+# README - Installation and Site Deployment

 ## 1 - Installation and Site Deployment: